Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Decoherence

-The posture 5b) indicates that we only perceive one branch of reality, and that there are many other branches ``out there" of which we can not know anything about, and that, moreover, (unless re-coherence forbidden in principle within some modified version of the theory) might re-cohere with our branch leading to completely unpredictable, and yet observable effects.
-We can not justifiably argue that re-coherence is impossible, or even unlikely because we do not know what is going in in those branches that we do not perceive.
-In fact, this posture seems to eliminate any justification we might have in stating that the initial (would be) wave function in the previous example, corresponds to that of 2).
-This is so simply because we could not, at step 1) argue that we had described the totality of the existing reality, any more than we could, in step 5b) argue that the (say) Dead Cat alternative, represents the totality of existing reality\cite{B. Kay}.
+The problem in this particular case is the following: The posture {\bf 5b)} indicates that we only perceive one branch of reality, and that there are many other branches ``out there", about which in most cases we can know nothing at all.
+We would know of a branch that is not ours if we are aware that a particular current condition of our world follows from a previous situation which was somehow a superposition of the current one and some others that must have branched out.
+However most of the time we would simply not know anything about these other coexisting branches.
+Moreover, it is clear that if we take such view, we must accept (unless re-coherence is forbidden in principle within some modified version of the theory) that some of those other branches, might possibly re-cohere with our own branch, leading to completely unpredictable, and yet in principle, observable, effects.
+We would not be able to justifiably argue that re-coherence is impossible, or even unlikely, in any concrete situation, simply because, by hypothesis, we do not know what is going on in those branches that we do not perceive.
+In fact, this posture seems to eliminate any justification we might have in stating that the initial (would be) wave function in the previous example, corresponds to that of {\bf 2)}.
+This is so, simply because we could not, at step {\bf 1)} be able to argue that we had described the totality of the (relevant) existing reality, any more than we could, in step {\bf 5b)} argue that, say, the Dead Cat alternative, represents the totality of the (relevant)existing reality \cite{B. Kay}.
+That is, if we took this approach, we would be forced to acknowledge that in exactly the same fashion that the Live Cat alternative, is part of the wave-function representing (together with the Dead Cat alternative), the full situation at stage {\bf 5b)}, we would have to accept that, in principle, there exists out-there many other branches or alternative realities that should be incorporated in the description of the full situation at stage {\bf 2)}.

-{\bf Thus, decoherence together with the many worlds interpretation fails to offer a satisfactory resolution of the matter. }
+Thus, the decoherence ideas, even if taken together with the many worlds interpretation, clearly fail to offer a satisfactory resolution of the matter in general \cite{MWI}, and, in particular, it fails to do so in connection for the situation we face here\footnote{The problem of the quantum origin of the cosmological structure has some degree of overlap with the Quantum Suicide contemplated in \cite{QSuicide}, and, in fact, is, if anything, even more dramatic and relevant than the latter. }.